Writer, copy editor/copy writer, proofreader, plain language consultant. Recovering communications professional and arts organizer.

 I am a word nerd and grammar geek.
-Yes, it’s true.
-Next to reading an exquisitely written book, nothing gives me greater pleasure than editing a document or email.
+Next to reading an exquisitely written book, nothing gives me greater pleasure than copy editing a document, manuscript or email.
 My superpower is spotting a misplaced apostrophe at a single glance.

 Previous to my work in the public sector, I worked as a journalist in the UK and southwestern Ontario for about eight years.
-I have also freelanced as a writer for Broadview Magazine, Alternatives Journal, Songlines, Geez, Irish Post and Third Way.
+I also freelance as a writer, and have written for Broadview Magazine, Toronto Star, Globe and Mail, Municipal World, Alternatives Journal, Songlines, Geez, Irish Post and Third Way.

 I founded Waterloo Region’s only arts-based storytelling festival, Latitudes Storytelling Festival (2006-2017).
-This small but mighty event emphasized diversity and connected the community with storytelling performance, storygathering and placemaking initiatives.
+This small but mighty event emphasized connecting the community through storytelling performance, story-gathering and placemaking initiatives.

 In 2014, I travelled to Guyana with a cross-disciplinary team of medical and mental health professionals.
 Now known as Mental Health Without Borders (formerly Transforming Guyana’s Mental Health), the group worked with Guyana’s Ministry of Health to implement a national mental health strategy.
 I captured stories of patients, family members and medical staff to use for fundraising and promotional purposes.

-I am also an amateur photographer, and I love storytelling in all forms.
+From 2020-2022, I documented the Covid-19 pandemic by writing a daily journal for almost 700 days, and by taking photographs on my daily walks around neighbourhoods in my city, Kitchener, Ontario, Canada.
+The photographs can be found on the urban.intersections Facebook page and Instagram account.
+I love storytelling in all forms.
 I enjoy the theatre, hiking, reading, secondhand shopping, exposing my children to new experiences, cooking and listening to music.

 48 Irvin St.